A Cure for Cancer

-A Cure for Cancer is a novel by British fantasy and science fiction writer Michael Moorcock, first published in London 1971 by Allison and Busby.
-The book is part of Moorcock's long-running Jerry Cornelius series.
+A Cure for Cancer is a novel by British fantasy and science fiction writer Michael Moorcock, first published in 6a Noel Street, London 1971 by Allison & Busby Ltd. The book is part of Moorcock's long-running Jerry Cornelius series.

 The second novel of the sequence is essentially a collage of absurdist vignettes, many of which first appeared in an eclectic range of British and American magazines.
+(Edited by Noble.)

 Plot

 Jerry inhabits a world at war with itself and, armed only with an occasional "vibragun" appears to fight "against history" for the freedom of "randomness" against the straitlaced conventions exemplified by his brother Frank.
 In the end Jerry's quest, oblique as it is, is perhaps more artistic than political.